PeterRusznak/hashnode/cknn9bvel0cw1kos1gwxgabu9.md

 On Ethereum the language for smart contracts is [solidity](https://docs.soliditylang.org/).
 At the first glance it resembles javascript.
 You can learn solidity on [this interactive site](https://cryptozombies.io/).
 I learned solidity by going through this interactive tutorial.
 I even built an oracle.
 But whenever I need a reference or an example https://solidity-by-example.org/ is my first place to visit.

-As for tools I can recommend Hardhat.
+As for tools, I can recommend Hardhat.
 They have a cool, up-to-date [tutorial](https://hardhat.org/tutorial/).
 Other developers prefer Truffle.
 They also have great [tutorials](https://www.trufflesuite.com/tutorials).

 As you progress on your blockchain-journey sooner or later you'll bump into the [oracle problem](https://blog.chain.link/what-is-the-blockchain-oracle-problem/).
 You will realize that smart contracts can not access data from the outside world through `http request` as almost any other application can.
 Instead, smart contracts pull data through something called an [oracle](https://medium.com/@teexofficial/what-are-oracles-smart-contracts-the-oracle-problem-911f16821b53).
 This will lead you to chain.link.
 [Here](https://docs.chain.link/docs?_ga=2.29853180.2106070822.1618745119-351727.1615024782) is the best place to start.